 Cold Retard

-Slowing down the fermentation process by sticking your dough in the fridge.
-This deepens the sourdough flavor and make the dough easier to manage.
+Slowing down the fermentation process by sticking your dough in the fridge is called a cold retard.
+This allows the sourdough to ferment much slower, it deepens the flavor, and makes the dough easier to handle.

 A cold retard can also help give your sourdough bread better oven spring!
-While the fermentation slows, existing gas produced by the starter gets trapped within the dough.
+While the fermentation slows, the gases produced by the starter gets trapped inside the dough.
 Trapped gas acts like a reservoir, that gets released when the dough warms up in the oven!

 Proofing Basket (Banneton)